just-buildsystem/justbuild/README.md

 # Justbuild

 Justbuild is a generic build system supporting multi-repository builds.
-A pecularity of the tool is the separation between global names and physical location on the one hand, and logical paths used for actions and installation on the other hand (sometimes referred to as "staging").
+A peculiarity of the tool is the separation between global names and physical location on the one hand, and logical paths used for actions and installation on the other hand (sometimes referred to as "staging").
 The language-specific information to translate high-level